• Study level

 Description

-This module introduces the advanced practice of atomistic simulation methods, and of Molecular Dynamics in particular.
+This module introduces advanced atomistic simulation methods, and Molecular Dynamics in particular.

-It thus includes the extension of the methods already acquired, both in terms of physics (ab initio simulations, density functional theory) as well as in terms of implementation (optimization, parallelization) and implementation (initiation to the practice of simulations in a high performance computing environment).
+It thus includes an extension of the methods already acquired, both in terms of physics (ab initio simulations, density functional theory) and in terms of implementation (optimization, parallelization) and application (introduction to the practice of simulations in a high-performance computing environment).

 Read more